Wayward Pines

 Wayward Pines is an American mystery science fiction television series based on the Wayward Pines novels by Blake Crouch.
 Developed for television by Chad Hodge, the pilot was directed by M. Night Shyamalan, with both as executive producers.
 The series premiered on Fox on May 14, 2015, and the first season concluded on July 23, 2015.

 On December 9, 2015, Fox renewed the series for a second season which aired from May 25 to July 27, 2016.
-After the second season, the series was canceled in 2018.
+The series was canceled in 2018.

 Premise

-In the first season, Ethan Burke (Matt Dillon) is a U.S. Secret Service agent investigating the disappearance of two fellow agents in the mysterious small town of Wayward Pines, Idaho.
+In the first season, Ethan Burke is a U.S. Secret Service agent investigating the disappearance of two fellow agents in the mysterious small town of Wayward Pines, Idaho.
 Ethan awakens from a car accident unable to contact the outside world and unable to leave.
-He finds one of the agents dead and the other, his former lover Kate Hewson (Carla Gugino), settled down in the seemingly idyllic town.
-But the inhabitants of Wayward Pines are trapped there by an electrified fence and set of rules enforced by the strict Sheriff Arnold Pope (Terrence Howard).
+He finds one of the agents dead and the other, his former lover Kate Hewson, settled down in the seemingly idyllic town.
+But the inhabitants of Wayward Pines are trapped there by an electrified fence and set of rules enforced by the strict Sheriff Arnold Pope.
 Any attempt to escape is punished by a public execution known as a "reckoning", when the Sheriff slits the condemned's throat.
 Ethan reconnects with his wife and son while working to discover the truth.

-In the second season, Dr. Theo Yedlin (Jason Patric) is a surgeon who is caught in the battle between Jason Higgins (Tom Stevens), leader of the First Generation that took over Wayward Pines following the Abbie incident that closed season 1, and the underground rebels led by Ethan's son Ben Burke (Charlie Tahan).
+In the second season, Dr. Theo Yedlin is a surgeon who is caught in the battle between Jason Higgins, leader of the First Generation, which took over Wayward Pines following the Abbie incident that closed season 1, and the underground rebels led by Ethan's son Ben Burke.
+The series ends with the last 871 humans of Wayward Pines placed in cryo hibernation, while Yedlin executes a biological warfare plan to commit genocide of the planet's entire Abbie species – despite having determined they have an advanced intelligence – so that the minuscule number of humans remaining on Earth might regain control and continue the never-ending cycle of destruction.